fbpx

 3. Bonuses

-Another form of workplace incentive, bonuses are given to employees who do exceptional work.
+Employers give bonuses to employees who do exceptional work as another form of workplace incentive.
 Examples include retention, signing, and referral bonuses.
 If you received any of these rewards for the tax year, you could include them in your FEIE.
 Other than cash, some companies provide stock or stock options as rewards, which also count as earned income.

 Variable Income

-On the other hand, there are these foreign income types that highly depend on certain factors before being determined as earned or unearned income and they fall under variable income.
+On the other hand, there are these foreign income types that highly depend on certain factors before you can regard it as earned or unearned income and they fall under variable income.

 4. Rents from foreign real estate